backupbrew/switchbrew/Package1.md

  return;
 ```

-## PK11 Blob
+## Package1 (PK11)

-This blob is stored encrypted inside the package and is decrypted by the
+This blob is stored encrypted inside the package and is decrypted by
-initial bootloader.
+package1ldr.

 ### Encryption